 - A passport valid at least three months after the last day of your stay in France (+ 1 copy of pages containing birth date, photo, and expiration date).
-Please make sure a blank page remains in your passport for the visa stamp.
+Please make sure the passport contains ar least 2 blank pages..

 - Proof of residency or of studies in one of the following states: Maine, Massachusetts, New Hampshire, Rhode Island, Vermont.